sy-wwww/elliptical-test/README.md

 *stock_preprocessing.R* -- Preprocess the `all_stocks_5yr.csv` dataset to generate the testing dataset, `stock_data_elliptical.csv`.

-*stock_data_elliptical.csv* -- the dataset used in Section 4.3, the dataset is structured such that each row represents a specific datetime, and each column corresponds to a stock.
+*stock_data_elliptical.csv* -- The dataset used in Section 4.3; the dataset is structured such that each row represents a specific datetime, and each column corresponds to a stock.

 *stock_dataset.R* -- The code used in Section 4.3 calculates the power of the elliptical test and the normality test.

 ### Breast cancer dataset
-The dataset is available in the R package \tt{cancerdata}
+The dataset is available in the R package `cancerdata`, with a detailed description provided in the documentation, `cancerdata.pdf`.
+For our analysis, we use the VIJVER dataset.
+The original data is a \(24481 \times 295\) matrix, where each row represents a gene, and each column corresponds to a tumor sample.

+*cancerdata.pdf* -- A comprehensive description of the R package `cancerdata` is provided.

+*breast_cancer_preprocessing.R* -- Load and preprocess the VIJVER dataset to generate the testing dataset, `elliptical_breast_cancer.csv`.

-*breast_cancer.csv* -- the dataset used in Section 4.4.
+*breast_cancer.csv* -- The dataset used in Section 4.4; the dataset is structured such that each row represents a specific tumor sample, and each column corresponds to a gene.

 *breast_cancer_dataset.R* -- The code used in Section 4.4 calculates the power of the elliptical test and the normality test.